top of page

 Our Program requires a two-year commitment.
 Each two-year program runs from March 1 of one calendar year through March 31 two calendar years later.

-During Year 1 of the Program, we make a substantial investment in you.
-As noted on the page above, you will participate in extensive discussion and hands-on learning.
-You participate in the full range of beekeeping and related activities as well as special learning activities and events.
-See below for more details and initial dates for Year 1 of the 2024-2026 Program.
+During YR1 of the Program, we make a substantial investment in you.
+You will participate in extensive discussion and hands-on learning.
+You will also participate in the full range of beekeeping and related activities as well as special learning activities and events.
+See below for more details and initial dates for YR1 of the 2025-2027 Program.

-As also noted on the page above, during the required Year 2 of the Program, you "give back" to the Program by serving as a "mentor" to the new group of Year 1 apprentices during hive inspections.
-Importantly, you continue to learn while serving in that role, and by being responsible for managing a specific honey bee colony within our apiary.
-See below for more details and dates for Year 2 of the
+During your required YR2 of the Program, you "give back" to the Program by serving as a "mentor" to the new group of YR1 apprentices during hive inspections.
+Importantly, you continue to learn while serving in that role, and by being responsible for managing a specific honey bee colony within our Apiary.
+See below for more details and dates for YR2 of the

 Program communications are by email via our groups.io account.
 Monthly discussion meetings are via Zoom.
-Therefore, it is required you have Internet access to participate in discussion meetings and to regularly review and promptly reply to Program emails.
+Therefore, you must have internet access to participate in discussion meetings and to regularly review and promptly reply to Program emails.

 Every January, we meet as a group to plan for the upcoming calendar year and the upcoming 2-year Program that begins on March 1.
 Each year, we make improvements to the Program by implementing Participants' ideas and recommendations.